A Versatile Graduate Legal Program

 Frequently Asked Questions

 The comprehensive FAQs can answer questions that you may have regarding the expectations, benefits, requirements and costs of the program.
-Questions not answered by this FAQ may be directed to the Master of Studies in Law program administrator at msl@pitt.edu.
+Questions not answered by this FAQ may be directed to the Master of Studies in Law program director at msl@pitt.edu.

 Courses & Electives